Community Health, Mercury General, Talbots: U.S. Equity Movers

 Mercury General Corp.
 (MCY) advanced 4.2 percent, the most since May 4, to $38.68.
 The auto insurer said second-quarter earnings excluding some items were 76 cents a share, beating the average estimate of 62 cents a share of analysts surveyed by Bloomberg.

 Old National Bancorp (ONB) increased 7.3 percent, the most since July 2009, to $10.94.
 The Evansville, Indiana-based multibank holding company reported second-quarter earnings excluding some items of 18 cents a share, beating the average analyst estimate of 17 cents a share.

 Paetec Holding Corp.
 (PAET US) rose the most in the Russell 2000 Index, rallying 21 percent to $5.33.
 The provider of telephone and Internet access to businesses agreed to be bought by Windstream Corp.
 (WIN) for about $891 million.

 Sohu.com Inc. (SOHU) fell 12 percent, the most since October 2009, to $79.14.
 The operator of China’s fifth most-visited website reported second-quarter profit rose 37 percent, missing analysts’ estimates, after the company boosted spending to offer online games and video services.

-Talbots Inc. (TLB) jumped 6.9 percent to $3.70.
+Talbots Inc. (TLB US) jumped 18 percent to $4.07, the highest price since June 6.
 Private equity firm Sycamore Partners L.P. reported a 9.9 percent stake in the women’s clothing retailer, making it the company’s second-largest shareholder, according to Bloomberg data.

 To contact the editor responsible for this story: Nick Baker at firstname.lastname@example.org